wisniewskikr/chrisblog-it-cloud/spring-cloud/config/springcloud-fe-thymeleaf-be-springboot-db-sql-mysql-config/README.md

 * **Usage Docker Compose (Recommended)**: all services are started as Docker containers definied in "docker-compose/with-custom-services/docker-compose.yaml" file.
 * **Usage Kubernetes (Minikube) (Recommended)**: all services are started as Kubernetes pods.
 * **Usage Manual + Docker**: custom services are started manually from command line.
 Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers.
-* **Usage Manual + Docker Compose**: custom services are started manually from command line.
-Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers definied in "docker-compose/without-custom-services/docker-compose.yaml" file.
 * **Usage Docker**: all services are started as Docker containers.

 USAGE DOCKER COMPOSE (RECOMMENDED)
 ----------------------------------

-> **Usage Docker Compse** means that all services are started as Docker containers definied in "docker-compose/with-custom-services/docker-compose.yaml" file.
+> **Usage Docker Compse** means that all services are started as Docker containers definied in "docker-compose.yaml" file.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.